Sexual Assault Violence Prevention

 The SWAG Committee is comprised of the following staff members and areas:

-- Dr. Kathy Boone, Associate Vice President for Academic Affairs and Title IX Coordinator (Ex-officio)
+- Dr. Kathleen Boone, Associate Vice President for Academic Affairs and Title IX Coordinator (Ex-officio)

 - Robert Mead-Colegrove, Assistant Dean for Campus Life (Ex-officio)

 - Lexi Athens, Graduate Student Intern for Wellness Education

 - Kim Pagano, Director of Orientation and Leadership Development

 - Chris Malik, Director of Student Activities

 - Shannon Radder, Director of Counseling